infobsmi/b33s/docs/iam/access-management-plugin.md

 </details>

-The response expected by MinIO, is a JSON body with a boolean:
+The response expected by B33S, is a JSON body with a boolean:

 ```json
 {